kanidm/kanidm/book/src/developers/faq.md

 ## Why don't you use Raft/Etcd/MongoDB/Other to solve replication?

 There are a number of reasons why these are generally not compatible.
-Generally these databases or technolgies do solve problems, but they are not the problems in Kanidm.
+Generally these databases or technologies do solve problems, but they are not the problems in Kanidm.

 ## CAP theorem